 - In a small bowl, mix together black pepper, mustard seed, ginger, garlic, turmeric, cumin and paprika.

 - In a heavy-bottomed pot, such as a Le Creuset, heat the oil over medium-high heat.
-When oil just begins to smoke, add spice mixture and stir for 2-3 minutes over medium heat.
+When oil looks wavy in appearance, add spice mixture and stir for 2-3 minutes over medium heat.
 Pour oil and spices over tomato mixture.

 - Return the pan to the stove and over medium-high heat add the vinegar, brown sugar and salt.
 Bring to a low boil and stir.
 Pour the vinegar mixture over tomato mixture (it's ok if the vinegar is warm).
 Stir gently to combine and set aside.